vimontgames/vgframework/README.md

 | [Vulkan Memory Allocator]( https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator                          )    | 3.0.1
 | [WinPixEventRuntime](      https://www.nuget.org/packages/WinPixEventRuntime                                          )    | 1.0.231030001

-✨ You can download the binaries for optick 1.3.1 from https://github.com/bombomby/optick/releases/tag/1.3.1.0
+✨ Optick viewer can be tricky to build but you can download the binaries for optick 1.3.1 from https://github.com/bombomby/optick/releases/tag/1.3.1.0 or build them more easily from https://github.com/vimontgames/optick.

 # License